-SIM is hiring a part-time academic to teach the following course in the summer 2022 term:
+SIM is hiring a part-time academic to teach the following course in the winter 2023 term:

-Please apply through PeopleAdmin, via the links above.
+Please apply through PeopleAdmin, via the link above.

 Questions?
 Email firstname.lastname@example.org